maduser64/wpp-notifier/README.md

 # wpp-notifier
-(BETA) Notifies whenever an opened contact in WhatsApp Web is online.
+(BETA) Notifies whenever an opened contact in WhatsApp Web is online or typing a message.

-The stalker-friendly chrome extension that allows you to watch a certain contact.
+The stalker-friendly chrome extension that allows you to watch ~~every breath you take~~ a selected contact.

 Also works with the WhatsApp Web tab unfocused (checks every second in background).

 TODO: